-- a.
-Definitions. - i.
-Mini-casinos with up to five tables, limited to card games. - ii.
-Major-casinos with up to fifteen tables or the limit of the Washington State gambling commission, plus all gambling apparatuses, such as, slot machines, roulette wheels, etc. - b.
-Location. - i.
+- i.
 Gambling establishments shall locate only within zones as identified in Chapter 17.60. - ii.
 The location of any licensed gambling activity is prohibited within one thousand feet of the location of any other such gambling activity, or located on the same arterial street as any other such gambling activity. - c.
 Building Facade.
 All gambling oriented building facades, exteriors and exits must be indistinguishable from any commercial building, such as those located within the central business district of Kalama. - d.
 Signs.
 Signs shall be permitted as allowed in accordance with Chapter 17.38 of the Kalama Municipal Code. - e.
 Parking and Lighting Regulations.
 On-site parking shall be required as per Sections 17.44.020 and 17.44.040 of the Kalama Municipal Code. - f.
 Number and Types of Permitted Uses Per Structure.
 There shall be no sexually oriented business operating in the building, structure, or portion thereof in which a gambling oriented business is currently operating. - C. Professional/Service Overlay Zone.
 Activities placed in the professional/service overlay zones must meet the following standards for location, parking, noise, use, business hours, and pedestrian and vehicle traffic: - 1.
 Location and Hours of Operation.
 Professional services identified on Table 17.60.020 as permitted shall locate within the professional services overlay zone as identified on the official zoning map of the city.
 Businesses locating in the professional services overlay area are limited to hours open to the public between 7:00 a.m. and 9:00 p.m. - 2.
 Dimensional Standards.
-Shall meet all requirements for lot size, setbacks, building height, and lot coverage of the underlying zone. - 3.
-Construction Standards.
-New construction or remodeling shall be residential in character to blend with the historical characteristics predominate to the existing neighborhood. - 4.
+Shall meet all requirements for lot size, setbacks, building height, and lot coverage of the underlying zone. - Construction Standards.
+New construction or remodeling shall be residential in character to blend with the historical characteristics predominate to the existing neighborhood. - 5.
 Parking.
 Adequate parking for occupants, employees, visitors, customers, and patrons shall be provided.
 A minimum of two parking spaces are required for any professional service site.
 Any on-street parking spaces immediately adjacent to a use may be counted toward fulfilling that use's parking requirements.
 The conduct of any home occupation, including, but not limited to the storage of goods and equipment, shall not reduce or render unusable required off-street parking.